TacoBadger/nonprofits-project-7/README.md

 Impact reporting: Charities can use Power BI to create interactive dashboards and reports that showcase the impact of their work and communicate it to stakeholders.
 This can help charities demonstrate the value of their work to donors, volunteers, and the public.

 In this case study, I will limit the scope to a donor analysis.
-I made fictive non-profit called The be happy foundation, and I also made a dataset of fictive donors.
+I made fictive non-profit called The Be Happy Foundation, and I also made a dataset of fictive donors.

 Please do take note that this document is for practice purposes only and it does not include any marketing of the titles involved.